 Ironically, Berlin-imposed austerity created centripetal tendencies, as the direction of trade and investment flows went opposite to the direction of European integration.
 Not only did Germany became dependent on the whims of the Chinese and the Americans, the prospect of increased trade and investment from China emboldened some of the smaller European countries to challenge Germany on a number of issues within the European Union.

 Hence, Germany used the newly gained power to weaken itself.

 Due to the strong export dependence on China, a potential downturn in Chinese economic activity due to the coronavirus mayhem will be quickly transmitted to Germany and the countries within Germany’s manufacturing cluster.
-History tells the CEE countries that they should not count on response from Germany that would consider the needs of its closest neighbors.
+History tells the CEE countries that they should not count on a response from Germany that would consider the needs of its closest neighbors.
 Instead, Germany is likely to fend them off just as it did a decade ago.

 However, a weaker China may no longer be able to get Germany out of the recession.
-Nor should the CEE countries hope that China would be the white knight providing them with the much wanted investment.
+Nor should the CEE countries hope that China would be the white knight providing them with the much-wanted investment.
 Instead, the only action keeping them away from a recession would be a change in German policy towards fiscal spending.
 However, the odds remain on the level of a miracle.